 We decided to open the space to the community, and to partner with churches, charities and other agencies in our locality to create a safe and welcoming community centre where needy people could find the help and services they need – all in the name of Jesus.

 The Millside Centre opened its doors in February 2017.
 Today we have a whole range of activities and services on offer to our local community.
-These include a Red Cross drop-in clinic, family support groups, creative English classes, feeding the homeless, mental health support – even a community wellbeing choir!
-The vision of the centre is like our projects overseas, to show compassion to the needy, to help build community, and in doing this, to demonstrate the love of Christ to those who we serve in the building.
+These include English classes, mental health support, a befriending service and help for victims of domestic abuse.
+We even run a Welcome Cafe as a training opportunity for refugees and asylum seekers in the city.
+The vision of the centre is like our projects overseas - to show compassion to the needy, to help build community, and in doing this, to demonstrate the love of Christ to those who we serve in the building.

 You can visit the Millside Centre website for more information on the services we offer.
 If your church is exploring how to serve your community’s needs through running a community space, then we’d love to support you.
 You can find out more about the 'Millside Approach' and the advice we can offer to you through the Your Church section of the website.